G-9Y6K477HQZ

 5) Official School Records (Transcripts) missing -- an X on the Checklist.

 • Check-in with your counselor to ensure that the email request was received.
 Note with the counselor that spam filters may have trapped the request.
-This request includes asking for a profile your school and its student population.
+This request includes asking for a profile of your school and its student population.

 6) Academy Interview missing -- an X on the Checklist.